AmbireTech/adex-careers/front-end.md

 Our office is located in a very central location in Sofia, Bulgaria.

-The position is in-house.
+The position is local.
 No remote applications.

 If you're interested or have someone to recommend, contact us at contactus@adex.network